courtneysims/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 A study to compare MechaCar vs Competition should include the different classes of vehicles MechaCar seeks to market in.
-The two metrics I would like to test:
+The metrics I would like to test:

  * Safety ratings for each class compared to the competion
     * data including crash tests from the NHTSA Saftey Ratings Program